Zimbabwe Gold

-The Zimbabwe Gold (ZiG; code: ZWG) is the official currency of Zimbabwe since 8 April 2024, backed by US$900 million worth of hard assets: foreign currencies, gold, and other precious metals.
-It replaced the Zimbabwean dollar, which suffered from rapid depreciation, with the official exchange rate surpassing 30,000 Zimbabwean dollars per U.S. dollar on 5 April 2024, whilst the parallel market rate reached 40,000 per U.S. dollar.
+The Zimbabwe Gold (ZiG; code: ZWG) is the official currency of Zimbabwe since 8 April 2024, backed by US$1.6 billion worth of hard assets: foreign currencies, gold, and other precious metals.
+It replaced the 2019–2024 Zimbabwean dollar, which had suffered from rapid depreciation, with the official exchange rate surpassing 30,000 Zimbabwean dollars per US dollar on 5 April 2024, whilst the parallel market rate reached 40,000 per US dollar.
 Prior to the introduction of the ZiG, annual inflation in Zimbabwe hit 55.3% in March 2024.

+Though, in the first six months after its introduction the ZiG lost half of its value, later the exchange rate of the ZiG stabilized and since November 2024 the rate has been around 25 to 27 ZiG per US Dollar.

 The ZiG is notionally divided into 100 cents, which were first used by the Zimbabwe Stock Exchange before the currency had an ISO code.
-Cents were officially recognized by the Reserve Bank of Zimbabwe when a currency code for the Zimbabwe Gold was introduced in June 2024.
-However, the smallest coin is a 1 ZiG.
+Cents were officially recognised by the Reserve Bank of Zimbabwe when a currency code for the Zimbabwe Gold was introduced in June 2024.
+However, the smallest coin is 1 ZiG.

-Although the rate of devaluation of the ZiG may vary, the ZiG has consistently lost value since its introduction, and its long-term prospects are dim so long as large grain imports continue and the government continues to overspend.
-As of November 2024, Zimbabwe had US$21 billion in external debt.

 Background

 The ZiG currency was announced on 5 April 2024, taking the name from ZiG digital tokens, which are now available as GBDT.
 The ZiG is Zimbabwe's sixth attempt since 2008 at creating a new currency that will make it independent of the US dollar.

 Since the currency crisis of 2008–2009, Zimbabwe has a multi-currency system.
 It was introduced in 2009 after the hyperinflation of the fourth Zimbabwean dollar (ZWL).
 For ten years there was no Zimbabwean currency.
-However in February 2019 the government introduced the Zimdollar (ZWL) on par with the US dollar, but it was quickly devalued to $2.50 Zimdollars per US-dollar.
-Briefly, from June 2019 to March 2020, the government required all transactions to be done in Zimdollars; but that quickly proved impractical.
+However, in February 2019 the government introduced the Zimdollar (ZWL) on par with the US dollar, but it was quickly devalued to $2.50 Zimdollars per US-dollar.
+Briefly, from June 2019 to March 2020, the government required all transactions to be done in Zimdollars, but that quickly proved impractical.
 Legal use of foreign currencies was restored and they remain legal tender.

 By April 2024, the value of the Zimdollar (the RTGS Dollar) had decreased so much that the exchange rate was $30,000 Zimdollars per US dollar officially, and even more on the black market.
-At that time, U.S. dollars accounted for four-fifths of all transactions.
+At that time, US dollars accounted for four-fifths of all transactions.

-By November 2025, the value of 1 USD was 26.36 Zim Gold (ZWG) aka Zig.